Ian Bell: 2013: The Ashes

 In the first innings of the first Test of the series at Trent Bridge in Nottingham, Bell scored 25 runs from 63 balls but was caught by Shane Watson from the bowling off Peter Siddle in the first innings as England were bowled out for just 215.
-In the second innings, Bell top scored for England with 109 runs, his second Ashes century.
+In the second innings, Bell top scored for England with 109 runs.
 His seventh wicket partnership of 138 with Stuart Broad helped England to a lead of 311.
 England went on to win by 14 runs.
-This innings was nominated to be one of the best ODI batting performance of the year by ESPNCricinfo.

 In England's first innings of the second Test at Lords, Ian Bell rescued England from a precarious position of 28–3 by building a 99-run partnership with fellow Warwickshire teammate Jonathan Trott.
 After Trott fell on 58, Bell built a steady partnership with Jonny Bairstow and reached his 19th Test century.
 He eventually fell for 109.
 This was also his third consecutive Ashes century, after scoring his first in the previous Ashes series at the Sydney Cricket Ground, his second in the First Test at Trent Bridge, and his third at Lords.
-He became the 4th Englishman to achieve this feat.
 In the second innings of the second Ashes Test at Lord's, Bell hit 74 in a partnership with Joe Root.
 He scored quickly showing a range of shots as they were building a large lead over Australia.
 He was caught at mid-wicket off Steve Smith.
 He was awarded the man of the series award at the end of the series.

-He was also named in the Test XI by Cricinfo for 2013.
+He was also named in the Test XI by ESPNcricinfo for 2013.